 - The future of SuperAnnotate Desktop

-These articles are wonderful resources, and I strongly recommend reading them to learn about the different tools available and even try some of them if you have the time.
-However, what you soon start to realize is that free tools are lacking in many areas resulting in slow speeds, disjointed project management, and an overall non-intuitive user experience - especially when you consider what we’ve come to expect from software today.
+We strongly recommend digging into various resources to learn about different tools available and even try and test them out.
+However, what you soon will start to realize is that free tools lack in many areas resulting in slow speed, disjointed project management, and an overall non-intuitive user experience - especially when you consider what we’ve come to expect from software today.

 Introducing SuperAnnotate Desktop

-The founding team of SuperAnnotate (my brother and I) were PhD students in biomedical imaging and computer vision, respectively.
-During the course of our PhDs, we spent a considerable amount of time working with images, particularly with annotations.
-In 2018, free annotation tools were as incredibly inconvenient as they are today, and it was quite painful using them.
-They were not only extremely slow and clunky, but also lacked many key annotation functionalities.
-These pains led us to launch SuperAnnotate.
+The founding team members of SuperAnnotate, me and my brother, Tigran, were Ph.D. students in biomedical imaging and computer vision, respectively.
+During the course of the PhDs, we spent a considerable amount of time working with images, particularly with annotations.
+In 2018, free annotation tools were as inconvenient as they are today, and it was quite painful using them.
+They were not only extremely slow and clunky but also lacked many key annotation functionalities.
+These pains led us to found SuperAnnotate.

-Since founding SuperAnntotate, we have always been focused on releasing software that is lightning-fast, easy to use, and extremely functional for all types of computer vision tasks.
+Since launching SuperAnnotate, we have always focused on releasing software that is lightning-fast, easy to use, and extremely functional for all types of computer vision tasks.
 Over the last two years, we’ve worked hard to build what we think is the fastest and most efficient annotation platform for computer vision pipelines.
-And, as we came from academia, we also wanted to make a version of our platform easily installable and free for anyone, to help eliminate many of the pains my brother and I faced as PhD students.
+And, as we came from academia, we also wanted to make a version of our platform easily installable and free for anyone, to help eliminate many of the pains my brother and I faced as Ph.D. students.